Sherman Books: The Good, the Bad, and the Ugly

 I’ve personally spent hours looking through these books looking for caption info, since many of the pics in it are somewhat common NARA photos, and I have them up on the site.
 These books are also filled with less common photos as well and are worth the money.

 Marine Corps Tank Battles in the Pacific, by Oscar Gilbert: A Must Read For Sherman Tank And Marine Tank Enthusiast.

-This book covers the Marines tank battles through the whole of World war II.
+This book covers the Marine tank battles through the whole of World war II.
 These books go into great detail about where, when, and how the Marines used tanks in the war.
-This books are a must read if you want to understand why the way Marines used tanks differently from the way the Army in Europe used them.
+These books are a must-read if you want to understand the way Marines used tanks differently from the way the Army in Europe used them.
 He also published books on the Marines use of Armor in Korea and Vietnam.

 The Infantry’s Armor, and Steel Victory by Harry Yeide: If You Want to know about the Independent Tank Battalions, These Are the Books

 These two books cover the separate tank battalions tasked with only supporting infantry and not assigned to tank divisions.
-The Tank battalions saw service in the ETO, PTO and MTO and in most cases used the M4 series while doing it.
-They worked in a different way than the armor divisions tankers, getting down and dirty with the doughs, often supporting the same regiment for months.
+The Tank battalions saw service in the ETO, PTO, and MTO and in most cases used the M4 series while doing it.
+They worked in a different way than the armor division tankers, getting down and dirty with the doughs, often supporting the same regiment for months.